milkmansson/toit-mpu6050/README.md

 > [!WARNING]
 > This device is allegedly obsolete.
 It is quoted as being noisy and outdated.
 > However they are still cheap, widely available, and good enough for many
-> projects such as mine.
-For this reason I've attempted to do as good a job as
+> projects such as mine, making the driver worth the time to write.
-> is possible for this device.

 ## Features